valentina-mota/11ty-blog-site/src/blog/the-good-executive-assistant.md

 ## The Executive Assistant in Transition

-The role of the Executive Assistant has changed dramatically.
+The role of the Executive Assistant (EA) has changed dramatically.
 Once focused on scheduling, travel booking, and correspondence, today it requires far more than organizational skills.
 Modern businesses—whether multinational corporations or small local teams—rely on digital tools, cloud platforms, and automated systems.
 A “good” Executive Assistant is no longer just efficient and reliable: they are also digitally literate and able to navigate technology with confidence.

 ## Why IT Literacy Is Crucial

 Workflows are increasingly paperless.
 Invoicing, reporting, and document management happen in ERP systems and cloud platforms.
-An Executive Assistant who can use these tools effectively does more than just complete tasks: they improve processes, reduce errors, and make the entire team more productive.
+An EA who can use these tools effectively does more than just complete tasks: they improve processes, reduce errors, and make the entire team more productive.

 IT literacy also allows the Assistant to become a bridge between people and systems.
 Managers often do not have time to explore new tools in depth, while colleagues may struggle with adoption.
 A digitally confident EA can introduce the right solution, explain it clearly, and make it part of the team’s daily life.

 ## Core Digital Competencies for a Good EA

 A solid IT foundation is no longer optional.
-The most valuable Executive Assistants bring skills such as:
+The most valuable EA bring skills such as:

 - **ERP and workflow tools** (e.g., SAP, Lynfa, Microsoft Dynamics)